michaelmcandrew/wmlink/modules/switchtheme/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

-* Enable the module in administer >> Modules.
+* Enable the module in Administer >> Modules.

 -- CONFIGURATION --

-* Configure user permissions in administer >> Access control >> Switchtheme.
+* Configure user permissions in Administer >> User management >> Permissions
+  >> Switchtheme.
   Enable the user roles are allowed to see the switchtheme block.
 You may only want authenticated users to see it, for instance.

+  If the chosen theme should be stored permanently for registered users, please note that you have to grant the "select different theme" permission in Drupal core for (selected) user roles of authenticated users.

-* Customize the settings in administer >> Site configuration >> Switchtheme and enable all themes that you want users to choose from.
+* Customize the settings in Administer >> Site configuration >> Switchtheme and enable all themes that you want users to choose from.

   The theme names may not be very meaningful to regular users, so the settings page allows you to create custom titles to use for each theme.
 If no titles are setup the original theme name is displayed instead.

-* Go to administer >> Site building >> Blocks and make sure that the "select switchtheme" block is enabled, and also enabled in every enabled theme.
+* Go to Administer >> Site building >> Blocks and make sure that the "select switchtheme" block is enabled, and also enabled in every enabled theme.

 -- NOTES --

-The module has been designed to defer to themes created by the Sections module (http://www.drupal.org/project/section).
+The module has been designed to defer to themes created by the Sections module (http://drupal.org/project/sections).
 In other words, if you use the sections module to create a special theme for the admin section, the switchtheme module will use that theme rather than the individual theme chosen by the user.

-If you are setting up a lot of themes, you may find the Block Region module (http://www.drupal.org/project/blockregion) to be a helpful way of setting up blocks to work the same way across many themes.
+If you are setting up a lot of themes, you may find the Block Region module (http://drupal.org/project/blockregion) to be a helpful way of setting up blocks to work the same way across many themes.
 That will save you the time of setting up every block in every theme.